At Maximus we believe in making a positive impact on the world. This starts with the people we hire and extends to the experiences we create.

 Through community partnerships, we develop authentic leaders and bring meaning and purpose into the workplace, connecting clients with their inner selves and wider society in a way that benefits everyone involved.

 What has chopping herbs got to do with leadership?
 Ask one of the corporate executives from 24 Maximus leadership development programs who have facilitated ‘Cooking for a Cause’ events at the OzHarvest kitchens.

-Since 2016, they have helped to prepare almost 7,000 fresh meals for men, women and children who would otherwise have gone hungry.
+Since 2016, these events across Sydney and Melbourne have helped to prepare over 8,000 fresh meals for men, women, and children who would otherwise have gone hungry.

 Knowing this gives mundane food preparation a different perspective.
 Participants take pride in the smallest task and are inspired to work harder together by the passionate people at OzHarvest – the chefs, volunteers, drivers and founder Ronni Khan.
 OzHarvest have had an amazing impact on turning unwanted and wasted food into delicious nutritious meals and we are so humbled to have been a part of helping them create that.

 “Thanks to the amazing relationship established with Maximus, OzHarvest has been able to extend its reach and connections to many other organisations and industry leaders who share our vision and purpose.
 This like-minded organisation shares our passion for nourishing our country and making a big impact in the local community.”

 Maximus has partnered with Reach Youth Foundation for three years, since we included them in our program for Telstra.
 Reach runs programs for young people who feel they don’t fit in with society, to help them find their true path and inspire them to achieve their dreams.
 The workshops are designed and delivered by a young crew who know what it’s like to lack confidence and direction.